Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The `esajpip` server serves the JPEG2000 encoded data to the JHelioviewer client.
 It implements a restricted set of the JPIP protocol over HTTP.

 This software is forked from the code at <https://launchpad.net/esajpip>.
-It was ported to a CMake build system and to C++11 standard features, several bugs, vulnerabilities, and resource leaks (memory, file descriptors) were solved.
-Sharing and locks between threads were eliminated; C library read functions were replaced by memory-mapping of input files.
-The code is verified by IDEA CLion and Synopsys Coverity (with 1 "outstanding defect", false positive) static code analyzers.
+It was ported to a CMake build system and to C++11 standard features.
+Several bugs, vulnerabilities, and resource leaks (memory, file descriptors) were solved; sharing and locks between threads were eliminated; C library read functions were replaced by memory-mapping of input files.
+The code is verified by IDEA CLion and Synopsys Coverity (with 1 "outstanding defect", false positive) static code analyzers and with `valgrind` dynamic analyzer.

 ### FITS to JPEG2000 ###